The advantages of quitting smoking - here is a list of reasons to consider

-Once you stop smoking, your breath will be fresher, and it will be easier to fix discoloured teeth.
-When you are a smoker, it can be easy to overlook gum inflammation.
+Once you stop smoking, your breath will be fresher and it will be easier to fix discoloured teeth.
+When you are a smoker, gum inflammation can be hidden.
 Blood circulation is weakened when you smoke, which can make your gums look healthier than they actually are.
 Once you stop smoking, your gums can become sensitive and you may even notice some bleeding when you brush your teeth - these are signs that your dental health was poor – but now can be monitored and improved more easily.

 5. Better blood circulation

 Your blood circulation improves!
 You can sometimes notice your circulation improve as early as 2 weeks after you stop smoking.
-When the blood is able to transport oxygen through the body more efficiently, you can recover faster from exercise, for example, or heal more quickly after surgery.
+When the blood is able to transport oxygen through the body more efficiently, you can recover faster from exercise.

 6. Lower blood pressure

 Smoking can increase your blood pressure and pulse.
 When you stop smoking, your blood pressure recovers to a more normal level.
 Blood pressure is a bit tricky and not everyone responds the same way.
-But lower blood pressure reduces the risk of diseases such as stroke, heart attack and heart failure.
+But lower blood pressure reduces the risk of diseases such as stroke and heart attack.

 7. Snore less

-Smoking causes inflammation of the mucous membranes thus contributing to snoring.
+Smoking causes inflammation of the mucous membranes which contributes to snoring.
 This can affect the quality of sleep for you and those around you.
 Poor sleep quality presents both mental and physical risks.

 8. Strengthened immune system

 When you stop smoking, you also strengthen your immune system.
-It is then easier for your body to fight off colds and other illnesses.
+This makes it easier for your body to fight off colds and other illnesses.